China: Qualcomm plan ‘has difficulty’ resolving concerns

-BEIJING (AP) — The Chinese government says Qualcomm Inc.’s plan for its $44 billion acquisition of NXP Semiconductors “has difficulty” resolving concerns of anti-monopoly regulators.
+BEIJING (AP) — Qualcomm Inc.’s latest proposal for its $44 billion acquisition of NXP Semiconductors “has difficulty” resolving concerns of Chinese anti-monopoly regulators, a government spokesman Thursday.

-The Commerce Ministry spokesman’s comment Thursday was the first Chinese statement about the U.S. chip maker’s proposed acquisition since a trade dispute blew up between Beijing and President Donald Trump.
+The Commerce Ministry spokesman’s comment was the first Chinese statement about the U.S. chipmaker’s proposed acquisition since a trade dispute blew up between Beijing and President Donald Trump over technology policy.

 China is the final major government withholding approval of the deal.
-It would allow Qualcomm to broaden its product range after flourishing on the mobile phone boom.
+It would allow Qualcomm, which flourished by supplying chips to the mobile phone boom, to broaden its product range into other industries.

-The ministry spokesman, Gao Feng, said, “as for remedial measures already proposed by Qualcomm, the market test conducted by the investigating agency found Qualcomm’s plan has difficulty resolving the related market competition problems.”
+“As for remedial measures already proposed by Qualcomm, the market test conducted by the investigating agency found Qualcomm’s plan has difficulty resolving the related market competition problems,” said the spokesman, Gao Feng, at a regular ministry briefing.

 Most Read Business Stories